RCHOL: Randomized Cholesky Factorization for Solving SDD Linear Systems: Randomized preconditioner for SDD matrix

+Next, we focus on solving the extended system $\tilde{A} y = \tilde{b}$.
+It is easy to see that $\tilde{A}$ is an SDD matrix with non-positive off-diagonal entries, i.e., a Laplacian matrix or an SDDM matrix.
+In addition, $\tilde{A}$ is irreducible as the following theorem states (proof is in \cref{s:c}): \begin{theorem} If an irreducible SDD matrix $A$ contains positive off-diagonal entries ($A_p \not = \bm{0}$) and is not a bipartite SDD matrix, then the matrix $\tilde{A}$ defined in \cref{e:sdde} is irreducible. \end{theorem}

-To summarize, \cref{a:sdd} shows the pseudocode of solving a general non-singular irreducible SDD linear system.
+Therefore, we can construct an approximate Cholesky factorization of $\tilde{A}$, solve the extended system with PCG and obtain $x$ according to \cref{th:sdd}.
+To summarize, \cref{a:sdd} shows the pseudocode of solving a general irreducible SDD linear system.

-Finally, we introduce an important optimization when \cref{e:sdde} is a reducible SDDM matrix.
-It can be shown that \cref{e:sdde} can be decoupled into exactly two independent and equivalent sub-problems in this case, so we need to solve only one of them.
-This effectively avoids solving the twice larger linear system in \cref{e:ext2} than the original problem.
-The decomposition can be computed algebraically in linear time in terms of the number of non-zeros in $A$ with either breadth-first search or depth-first search.
-The pseudocode is shown in \cref{a:opt}.

-\subsection{Sparse Matrix Reordering and Parallel Algorithm}
+\section{Sparse matrix reordering and parallel algorithm}

+In this section, we discuss two techniques for improving the practical performance of \cref{a:rchol} including reordering the input sparse matrix and parallelizing the computation.

-Sparse matrix reordering is a mature technique that is usually used in sparse direct solvers to speed up factorization and reduce the storage of the resulting triangular factors.
-Since \cref{a:rchol} samples $n-1$ edges from a clique of $\bigO(n^2)$ edges at every step, it is intuitive that \cref{a:rchol} can also benefit from applying fill-reducing ordering to the input sparse matrix beforehand.
-Among the popular reordering strategies, we generally recommend the approximate minimum degree (AMD) ordering~\cite{amestoy1996approximate}, a fill-in reducing heuristic that can be computed quickly.
-We present comparisons among different reordering strategies in \Cref{s:result}.
+Sparse matrix reordering is a mature technique that is used in sparse direct solvers to speed up factorization and to reduce the memory footprint. {Since \cref{a:rchol} keeps a subset of fill-in at every step, it is intuitive that \cref{a:rchol} can also benefit from an appropriate ordering.
+The challenge, however, is that the fill-in pattern as a result of the random sampling algorithm is not deterministic and thus is impossible to predict beforehand.
+We resort to using the approximate minimum degree (AMD) ordering~\cite{amestoy1996approximate}, a fill-in reducing heuristic for the (exact) Cholesky factorization.
+The advantage is that the AMD can be precomputed quickly and applied to the input sparse matrix before \cref{a:rchol}.
+In practice, we find the AMD working well with \rchol{}, although the fill-in behavior of \cref{a:rchol} is quite different from that of the (exact) Cholesky factorization.
+We present comparisons between the AMD and other popular reordering strategies used in sparse direct solvers in \Cref{s:r1} .}